The River Valley Ride | Horse Riding Holidays New Zealand | Globetrotting

 • Five Day Itinerary - Day 5

-At 2pm, after one last picnic, you’ll say farewell to the River Valley team and take a shuttle back to Taupo.
-The trip takes roughly two hours, so you will need to book a night’s accommodation in Taupo this evening so the group isn’t rushed getting back into town.
-You can depart Taupo anytime the following day.
+At 2pm, after a picnic lunch, you’ll say farewell to the River Valley team and take a shuttle back to your accommodation in Taupo.
+The trip takes roughly two hours.
+You can depart for your onward travels anytime the following day.

 • Transfer Information

 Transfers to and from Taupo are included in the ride price.
-To avoid travel delays, we ask that all guests arrive and stay in Taupo (at your own expense) the day before the ride begins, so you’re ready to be collected from your accommodation between 9 and 9:30am on day one.
+To avoid travel delays, we ask that all guests arrive and stay in Taupo (at your own expense) the day before the ride begins, so you’re ready to be collected from your accommodation at 8:00am on day 1.
 And please also book another night’s accommodation in Taupo on the final day of your ride, so the group isn’t rushed getting back into town.
 You can fly home the following day.

-**Please note that if you’re flying into Auckland International Airport, give yourself a three hour buffer to clear customs {especially with horse riding equipment – helmets, chaps} before your regional flight directly into Taupo.
-Our travel agent can assist in booking your international and regional flights as she’s familiar with this ride itinerary.
+**Please note: if you’re flying into Auckland International Airport, then taking a domestic flight from Auckland to Taupo, give yourself a three-hour buffer to clear customs {especially with horse riding equipment – helmets, chaps}.
+Our travel agents can assist with booking your international and regional flights (or buses), as they are familiar with this ride.

 What our valued Globetrotters say about The River Valley Ride